From time to time students ask me to serve as a reference with respect to a job they are applying for. For me to be effective I need:

 Please understand that writing a graduate school or fellowship recommendation letter is a substantial amount of effort (if done right, which I assume you'd be hoping for).
 It cannot be done well in a hurry.
 Also please understand that the most important ingredient of the process is for you to have previously made a particular sort of favorable impression on me.
 Merely getting an 'A' in a class I teach is not sufficient; in the other direction, people who have not received 'A' grades in my classes may well qualify.
-What matters most is whether you have made it clear to me that you have the qualities, interest, and drive to do well in a graduate program.
+What matters most is whether you have made it clear to me that you have the qualities, interest, and drive to do well in the graduate programs you are applying to.

 After we have met and discussed your aspirations, I will need the following information from you:

-- personal statement which will accompany your application (solid draft or final version; text or PDF).
+- Personal statement which will accompany your application (solid draft or final version; text or PDF).
 Note that if you are applying to distinctly different programs you will need different statements to match.

 - Name of graduate admissions committee (something like Graduate Admissions Committee, Ph.D.
 Program Committee, etc.)

 - Affiliation (Department of X & Y, or Graduate Foo Program)